-Commonwealth Games: Closing ceremony line-up announced
+Commonwealth Games closing ceremony line-up announced

 The ceremony will also feature a sequence from musical Peaky Blinders: The Redemption of Thomas Shelby.

-Martin Green, Chief Creative Officer of Birmingham 2022 said it will "celebrate the vibrant energy and cultural heritage of this incredible city".
+Birmingham 2022 Chief Creative Officer Martin Green said it would "celebrate the vibrant energy and cultural heritage of this incredible city".

 Wolverhampton's Beverley Knight and Walsall's Jorja Smith will also be part of the West Midlands line-up.

-Smith, 25, was named Best British Female Artist at The BRIT Awards in 2019 and is known for her song Be Honest.
+Smith, 25, was named Best British Female Artist at The Brit Awards in 2019 and is known for her song Be Honest.

 Other artists include: Apache Indian, Laura Mvula, Goldie, Jacob Banks, Jaykae, Ash, Mahalia, Musical Youth, Neelam Gill, Panjabi MC, Raza Hussain, Talulah-Eve and The Selecter.

-The show, which has been created by directors Amber Rimell and Bronski from Tawbox - known for shows at Glastonbury and the BRITS - is aimed at showcasing the region's musical talent from the past, present and future.
+The show, which has been created by directors Amber Rimell and Bronski from Tawbox - known for shows at Glastonbury and the Brits - is aimed at showcasing the region's musical talent from the past, present and future.

 A sneak preview of Peaky Blinders: The Redemption of Thomas Shelby, will be shown, including a performance from Laura Mvula of a newly commissioned track inspired by Nick Cave's Red Right Hand, the show's theme tune.